more on Dam Safety

 I want to build a house in the floodplain?

-No. However, you will need a floodplain development permit from the local
+No. However, you may need a floodplain development permit from the local

-jurisdiction in which you live, such as a city, town, or county, and you
+jurisdiction in which you live, such as a city, town, or county.
+Prior to construction or development of property, you

 should contact your local